 Zsh replaced Bash as macOS's default terminal shell in macOS Catalina.
-While Zsh is in many ways superior to Bash, thanks to its floating-point support, hash data structures, customization options, etc., there are still use cases where Bash may prove helpful in the macOS terminal.
+While Zsh is in many ways superior to Bash, thanks to its floating-point support, hash data structures, customization options, etc., there are still use cases where Bash may be helpful in the macOS terminal.

 This article teaches you how to switch to Bash from Zsh on macOS using CLI and System Settings.